 When purchasing pre-made hummus, watch for added sugars as well as any allergens or cross-contamination that may need to be avoided.

-You can also make your own healthy hummus, cashew hummus, or get tips on building an epic Vegan Charcuterie Board.
+You can also make your own healthy hummus or bean-free cashew hummus.

 2. Celery with Peanut Butter and Raisins (Ants on a Log)